billyyyyy3320/Billy/blog/_en/2019-9-8-dive-into-vuepress-with-plugin-apis.md

 ## Plugin ???

 The most important change in VuePress 1.x is `Pluggable`.
-VuePress has a lot of core functions implemented by plugins, and offers many [options](https://v1.vuepress.vuejs.org/plugin/option-api.html) for developer to build their plugins.
+VP has a lot of core functions implemented by plugins, and offers many [options](https://v1.vuepress.vuejs.org/plugin/option-api.html) for developer to build their plugins.
 Moreover, `.vuepress/config.js` and `theme/index.js` are also plugins.

-It flashed on my mind that if I figure out the execution sequence of all the plugin APIs and what is really executed, maybe it's a special approach to understand the ins and outs of how VuePress works.
+It flashed on my mind that if I figure out the execution sequence of all the plugin APIs and what is really executed, maybe it's a special approach to understand the ins and outs of how VP works.

 ### Warm up